blueripple/blueripple-research/br-2021-NewMaps/posts/MI_Congressional/inputs/post_intro.md

-# New Maps, New Dem Strategy: Our AZ Analysis
+# New Maps, New Dem Strategy: Our MI Analysis

 The 2022 Congressional elections will involve new district maps in all 50 states.